TylerZeroMaster/prime95-go/README.md

 # Prime95-go

 ## About
 This program finds [Mersenne prime numbers](https://en.wikipedia.org/wiki/Mersenne_prime) in sequence starting at three.
 I made this program so that I would become more familiar with big number libraries.
 It utilizes my implementation of an [optimized modulo](https://en.wikipedia.org/wiki/Lucas%E2%80%93Lehmer_primality_test#Time_complexity) operation.
-I did not, however, implement a FFT multiplication algorithm.
+I did not, however, implement any FFT multiplication.

 ## Performance Findings